CS601-F21/Project2/README.md

 ## Team Option

 For this project, you have the *option* to work in a team of two students.
 Teams are not required, and teams may not exceed two students.

 ### Team Requirements

-If you choose to work in a team, you must adhere to the following *additional* requirements:
+If you choose to work in a team, you must adhere to the following *additional* requirements.
+These are required of teams, and no extra credit will be awarded for completing these requirements.
+A penalty will be assessed for failure to meet these requirements.

 1. **By Thursday, September 23** *one* member of your team must complete the following form to establish your team: [Project 2 Team Submission](https://forms.gle/FFV73jZQtncMLtnG8)
 2. **By Thursday, September 30** *one* member of your team must complete the following form to describe your proposed distribution of work and resources you have used to learn how to write software as part of a team: [Project 2 Distribution of Work](https://forms.gle/ahcMtEZLved1bpLR9) It is okay if your distribution of work changes slightly before the final submission deadline; however, significant changes may result in a grade penalty.